This page contains document links to Construction Criteria Base

 Wheeled Anthropometry

 Anthropometry is the study of the dimensions and abilities of the human body.
 The IDEA Center in Buffalo started a major long-range program to establish a database on the anthropometry of wheeled mobility in 1999.
 This program was initiated as part of the Rehabilitation Engineering Research Center on Universal Design at Buffalo.
 The U.S. Access Board also began supporting the effort in 2001.
+A final report on Anthropometry of Wheeled Mobility Project is now available.
+Click here to download a PDF version of the Anthropometry of Wheeled Mobility Project report prepared for the U.S. Access Board.

 Accessible Design and the Relationship to Sustainable Design

 Whole building design must consider the relationship between accessible and sustainable design.
 Simply put, buildings which are not designed to be accessible are not sustainable.
 A sustainable building is sensitive to the environment and to its users.
-Designing buildings for equitable use by the greatest number of people can be achieved by complying with regulatory accessibility requirements, incorporating Universal Design and Visitability concepts, and adaptable design features.
+Designing buildings for equitable use by the greatest number of people can be achieved by complying with regulatory accessibility requirements, incorporating Universal Design and Visitability concepts, and including adaptable design features.

 For some time now, federal, state, and local laws and codes have required accessible design in most building types.
 When required accessibility is not incorporated at the onset of design or during construction, the risk of complaints of non-compliance and even litigation exists.
 The result could include required retrofits.
 Retrofitting buildings due to lack of accessibility compliance, which can create unnecessary waste and energy, is not consistent with the goals of sustainability.